 Having trouble keeping your pipe lit?
 Fill it with less tobacco and smoke it slower than you think you need to, lightly tamping as needed when the smoke starts thinning out.

 If you're still having trouble, try filling your pipe this way:

-Come on in and get comfy. airs this week
+Come on in and get comfy. #461-“Thankful for Fishin” Edition

 Thinking about picking up a new hobby?
 Want to get a memecaster?
 Haven't mastered the Palomar knot?
 Click here!